DAR logo, waving red stripes under a blue star

 Hunt, Gad

-Gad Hunt, son of Simeon and Hannah Loomis Lyman Hunt, was born January 27, 1748, in Lebanon, CT, in Tolland County.
+Gad Hunt, son of Simeon and Hannah Loomis Lyman Hunt, was born January 27, 1748, in Lebanon, Connecticut, in Tolland County.
 On April 16, 1769, at the age of 21, Gad married Elizabeth Aborn Woodward, the seventh daughter of Nathaniel Woodward and Mary Bancroft Aborn.
 Elizabeth was born August 28, 1747.
-Her grandparents, the Aborns, were well to do and had brought bricks from England to build their home.
+Her grandparents, the Aborns, were well-to-do and had brought bricks from England to build their home.
 The family and neighbors were quite distressed when Mary moved to the "wilds of Connecticut" to raise her family with Nathaniel.
 The story titled "The Pewter Platter" was purportedly written about the Woodward household.
-Gad's uncle had been an officer in the French and Indian Wars.
+Gad's uncle had been an officer in the French and Indian War.

 Known Children: